erikg713/Palace-of-Quests/README.md

 ---

-Roadmap
+### Roadmap ###

 Phase 1: Launch on Pi Network with marketplace and quest functionalities.

 Phase 2: Introduce premium quests and in-app purchases.

-Phase 3: Implement Ethereum and Bitcoin cross-chain bridges for multi-chain functionality.
+Phase 3: Implement Ethereum and Polygon cross-chain bridges for multi-chain functionality.